Jhgomez/redes2/Commands.md

 select protocol `channel-protocol pagp/lacp`, select group and mode, you can create groups only from 1-6.
 For LACP `channel-group 1 mode active

-2. enable vlan routing on multilayer switches in the center with `ip routing`, they will act as routers, only in ms1 and ms2, ms3, ms4, ms5

 3. configure vtp.
 MS1 will be the server `vtp mode server`, `vtp version`, `vtp domain juan`, `vtp password juan`. configure the rest of switches layer 2 and 3 as clients but leave ms0 and ms11 alone as they are not actually working with vlans directly.
 Do `vtp mode client`, `vtp domain juan`, `vtp password juan`

 4. configure trunk connections between switches, don't do this for connections between ms0 and other switches as well as ms11 and other switiches, 3650 multilayer switches already has dot1q mode set up so on this switches for port channels do `int port-channel 1`, `sw mode trunk`, `sw trunk allowed vlan 10,20`, just access the right interface `int gi 0/#` and do the same.
 For 3560 multiplayer switches encapsulation is not set so we need to set it, basically is the same commands we noted in this step already but after accessing the interface run `sw trunk encapsulation dot1q`